 I think this list is okay it seems very focused on getting you up to speed with the most recent events and most recent novels but there are some really good ones here and in fact, there are a few classics so let's start with those.

-Wanna read some Warhammer 40k novels but don't know where to start?
-Here is a List of Warhammer 40,000 novels suggestions, from classic series to new releases!
+Do you want to read some Warhammer 40k novels but don't know where to start?
+Here is a List of Warhammer 40,000 novel suggestions, from classic series to new releases!

 Discover the Most Epic Warhammer 40k Books of All Time